shinich39/comfyui-connect-from-afar/README.md

 ## Usage

-Mouse right click on Input or Output > Select "NODE NAME : SLOT NAME"
+Mouse right click > Click the "NODE NAME / SLOT NAME" button to connect or disconnect.